Automattic/WP-Job-Manager/readme.txt

 * Feature - Allow admin fields to be priority sorted.
 * Feature - Featured job widget.
 * Feature - Scroll to top on pagination click.
+* Feature - Option to "Hide content within expired listings".
+If disabled, expired listings will be listed normally with applications disabled.
 * Fix - Prevent attachments being uploaded several times.
 * Fix - Expiry date on first save.
 * Fix - Relist should go back to form.